 Netgear SXK80: Wi-Fi 6 Mesh gone Pro

-In return for the high cost, according to Netgear, the new system — designed primarily for office environments, though it will work anywhere — comes with advanced business features, fast speeds, and better reliability.
-The design itself also has some improvement — it looks the part and now seems to have mounting options.
+According to Netgear, the new system -- designed primarily for office environments, though it will work anywhere -- comes with advanced business features, fast speeds, and better reliability in return for the high cost.

 Netgear Orbi Wi-Fi 6 hardware specifications: SXK80 vs RBK852